AbhishekSiloiya/KidsVaccineTracker/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+- Create a feature branch
+- Ensure `npm run validate` passes
+- Open a PR describing changes

 ## License

 This project is open source and available under the MIT License.